 #3 Get the Thyroid On Point!

-If your thyroid isn’t functioning optimally or you are being under medicated, you will not be able to heal your gut until this is corrected.
+If your thyroid isn’t functioning optimally you will not be able to heal your gut until this is corrected.
+Undermedication leads to the same.
 Read more about The Thyroid Gut Connection here.

 #4 Try Healing Herbs